- All Music must be submitted via online registration no later than January 15th

 - No dance studio to mark stage for any dance number.
 Marking should be done by the theatre technician and only the traditional markings, i.e. back – left, centre, right; centre stage; and front – left, centre, right.
 Please bring it to the Dance Chair’s attention if this is not done or has come off.

 - Noisy Audience –Remember – this is an adjudicated performance not a concert or show.
 Absolutely no hooting, hollering, whistling, etc. permitted – either as the dancers enter the stage or during the performance (see General Rules #5).
 Showing appreciation following the performance is acceptable.
 The only exception is for Hip Hop – please encourage all dancers while onstage.

 - The stage curtain is not to be closed for set up before the dance commences.

-- To be eligible for Provincial recommendation, a dancer must have competed in 2 solo classes in the dance discipline for which they are being recommended (I.E. ballet, stage or modern) and study within our boundaries and achieve an 85% on each recommended entry. (see General Rules #10 and #19).
+- To be eligible for Provincial recommendation, a dancer must have competed in 2 solo classes in the dance discipline for which they are being recommended (I.E. ballet, stage or modern), attend the appropriate adjudicator’s workshop; study within our boundaries and achieve an 85% on each recommended entry. (see General Rules #10 and #19).
 All solos within a discipline will be averaged to obtain eligibility mark.
 Provincial Eligibility for stage has one restriction –cannot be based on lyrical and jazz solos – must do a tap or modern stage also.
 In the Modern Discipline: solos must be contrasting in style.
 Any competitor receiving a Provincial nomination from another Festival that they have not declined is ineligible for a nomination to the PABC Provincial Festival from the NIFPA.